vukoviciv/trumpTweetsVisualisation-backend/README.md

 - [x] Write script for initializing database
 - [ ] Implement elastic search
 - [ ] visualise data (display the most used words).
 For start they will be predefined.
-In the future it would be great to allow user to choose which words he wants to be displayed.
+In the future it would be great to allow users to choose which words he wants to be displayed.

 ## How to use this app

 In order to use Twitter API you will need to create your own Twitter account.
-After you have account, create an application so you can get your access tokens.
+After you have an account, create an application so you can get your access tokens.
 For more info see: [Twitter access tokens](https://dev.twitter.com/webhooks/access-tokens).
 You will have to save it in .json file named *twitterAccount.json*, placed in root folder.
 File should contain this object (don't forget to swap the values with the real ones you get from Twitter) :